hack-gpon/hack-gpon.github.io/_ont/ont-zte-f6005.md

 This way both slots will have the same firmware version and will avoid any swap by the OLT.

-After these steps, power-cycle ONT and login via TELNET with `root\admin` credentials.
+After these steps, power-cycle ONT and login via Telnet with `root\admin` credentials.
 From this moment you can simply spoof your ONT with the usual commands.

 # Known Bugs